Post-Operative Exercise: Knowing When to Get Moving and When to Wait

 - The right exercise at the right time can help post-surgery recovery.

-- Be careful about how and when you exercise, even after something as non-invasive as Botox.
+- Be careful about how and when you exercise, even after procedures as non-invasive as Botox.

 - Fat-blasting procedures are only part of solution: learn what you need to do to keep looking your best.

-Although doctors highly recommend that patients ease into their exercise routine after undergoing cosmetic procedures, they also acknowledge that exercise can speed up the healing process and improve surgical outcomes.
+Although doctors highly recommend that patients slowly ease into their exercise routine after undergoing cosmetic procedures, they also acknowledge that exercise can help to speed up the healing process and improve surgical outcomes.

-Here we explain what types of exercise can help during the recovery process — and which activities should be avoided.
+In this article, we explain what types of exercise can help you during your recovery process and which activities should be avoided.

 - Play it cool for 48 hours.
 Whether you’re getting some heavy-duty liposuction or you’re only in for a brow-lift, take it easy for a couple of days.